binocarlos/gandalf/README.md

  * GET /<providername> - e.g. /auth/google - this triggers the OAuth login loop for a provider
  * POST /register - post username and password and other fields to register a new user
  * POST /login - post username and password fields to login using the password method
+ * POST /claim - post a username to use for a connected user
  * GET /logout - clear the session and redirect to '/'
+ * GET /check?username=<username> - check if the given username exists
- * GET /status - return a JSON representation of the current session
+ * GET /status - return a JSON representation of the current session - this includes OAuth tokens

 ### gandalf.protect(function(req, appid, userid, done){})